Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Conclusions

 The presence of unstable subdominant dark species produced in annihilations of much heavier dominant DM particles can lead to further striking signatures.
-We have illustrated this in the case of the dark vector $A^\prime$ that can feature a very large loop-suppressed lifetime and an astrophysically interesting decay length $\gamma\beta c\tau_{A^\prime}\sim \textrm{kpc}$.
+We have illustrated this in the case of the dark Higgs boson $h_D$ that can feature a very large loop-suppressed lifetime and an astrophysically interesting decay length $\gamma\beta c\tau_{h_D}\sim 1\,\textrm{kpc}$.
 This can lead to interesting non-local effects in DM ID searches, for instance, enhanced DM signal rates from the GC and simultaneously suppressed corresponding rates expected from the dwarf galaxies.
-Similarly, the DM-induced $\gamma$-ray flux might in this case be characterized with a distinct morphology which does not have to follow a true DM density distribution.
 A thorough experimental testing of such scenarios will require going beyond the traditional approach to DM ID.
-In particular, studying possible DM ID signatures in both small and larger regions of interests around the GC might lead to important differences in expected photon fluxes and in the bounds on the annihilation cross section compared to simplified scenarios studied so far.

-In searching for new physics it remains essential to encompass a broad range of possible BSM scenarios and to study all possible complementarities among different types of experiments.
-An attractive framework base on the popular thermal DM paradigm has lead to numerous studies in the past years.
+In searching for new physics, it remains essential to encompass a broad range of possible BSM scenarios and to study all potential complementarities among different types of experiments.
+An attractive framework based on the popular thermal DM paradigm has led to numerous studies in the past years.
 Models of this class that predict the existence of a light sub-$\gev$ portal to heavy secluded DM deserve special attention in such efforts.
-As we have shown here, their characteristic signatures are absent in more popular simplified scenarios but may be successfully probed in extensive experimental programs in the coming years.
+As shown here, their characteristic signatures are absent in more popular simplified scenarios but may be successfully probed in extensive experimental programs in the coming years.